Bill Wallace (martial artist): Biography

 With the coaching help of veteran fighter Jim 'Ronin' Harrison, Wallace won 23 consecutive professional fights between 1974 and 1980, becoming the Professional Karate Association middleweight world full-contact karate champion and retiring undefeated.
+Due to his Shōrin-ryū style, Wallace adopted a bladed, or sideways, stance with his lead arm held low in a manner similar to crab style boxers.
 He was known for his fast left leg kicks, especially his roundhouse kick and his hook kick, which was clocked at about 60 mph.
 He focused on his left leg because of the Judo-related injury to his right knee, using the right leg primarily as a base.
-He also was kicked to the groin during a point fighting tournament and suffered the loss of one testicle.
+He also was kicked in the groin during a point fighting tournament and suffered the loss of one testicle.

 A year later, Wallace turned professional and captured the PKA middleweight karate championship with a second-round knockout.
 He relinquished the crown in 1980, undefeated.
 The PKA promoted the sport of full-contact karate.
 Full-contact karate differed from kickboxing in that leg kicks were allowed in kickboxing and forbidden in full-contact karate.
 It was PKA President, Don Quine, who coined the phrase "Superfoot" to describe Wallace after witnessing his fight first with Mark Georgantas and then with Jem Echollas.